-Ongoing educational programs addressed sexual assault, domestic violence, dating violence, and stalking with the help of presenters from the following organizations; Planned Parenthood, Family Crisis, Sexual Assault Response Services of Southern Maine, Frannie Peabody, Family Crisis Services and the Young Adult Abuse Prevention Program (YAAPP).
+Ongoing educational programs addressed sexual assault, domestic violence, dating violence, and stalking with the help of presenters from the following organizations; Planned Parenthood, Family Crisis, Sexual Assault Response Services of Southern Maine, Frannie Peabody, and Speak About It.

 The SMCC Safety and Security Department (741-5553) offers student, faculty, and staff escort services to and from class upon request at the South Portland campus as well as providing assistance through regular ongoing patrols.